Highest1-YearGIC Ratesmaple leaf

 You'll want to ensure the HISA is easy to use and accessible.
 These tend to have a significant physical presence and numerous ATMs.
 Additionally, they have well-designed online and mobile banking applications.
 If you don't want to be limited to online banking, a larger bank may be better for you.

 While fintechs typically have better interest rates, you will be limited by transfer methods.
 For example, EQ Bank only allows online deposits.
-However, Simplii and Tangerine are partners of CIBC and Scotiabank.
+However, Simplii and Tangerine are divisions and subsidiaries of CIBC and Scotiabank, which allows Simplii customers to use CIBC ATMs and for Tangerine customers to use Scotiabank ATMs.
 These HISA options provide a good combination of high interest rates with ease of use.

 3. Promotional Rates